buddhist-uni/buddhist-uni.github.io/_content/canon/an3.130.md

 ---
-title: "AN 3.130 Dutiyaanuruddha Sutta: With Anuruddha (2)"
+title: "AN 3.130 Dutiya Anuruddha Sutta: The Second Discourse With Anuruddha"
 slug: "an.003.130"
 translator: sujato
 external_url: "https://suttacentral.net/an3.130/en/sujato"